-Principal Risk Type Importance to ICAP Key Drivers Mitigation Legal and Regulator V Legal risk can arise from defective transactions, failing to take appropriate measures to protect assets, changes in law and/or breach of law or acceptable practice, and claims, resulting in a liability or loss to a company(ies) within the Group.
+Principal Risk Type Importance to ICAP Key Drivers Mitigation Legal and Regulatory Legal risk can arise from defective transactions, failing to take appropriate measures to protect assets, changes in law and/or breach of law or acceptable practice, and claims, resulting in a liability or loss to a company(ies) within the Group.
 Regulatory risk is the risk of material loss, regulatory sanction, or reputational damage arising from the failure to comply with relevant regulatory requirements.
-ICAP operates in multiple jurisdictions and remains focused on ensuring it recognises and respects the rules and laws to which it is held.
-ICAP also recognises that the conduct of the Group and its employees is of paramount importance to its strategic aims and reputation.
-Legal and regulatory risk can manifest over the near term and long term.
-Appetite: ICAP will have in place processes, controls and frameworks to comply with legal and regulatory requirements and will use appropriate external legal advisors for contentious matters and litigation.
-For the avoidance of doubt, ICAP has no appetite for material legal or regulatory breaches.
 Multiple and dynamic regulatory regimes.
 Regulatory risks - conduct risk.
 ICAP has internal legal and compliance departments which act as independent advisory and investigation functions to enable and defend the Group's strategic aims.
 Both legal policies and compliance risk management frameworks strengthen this defence.
 Advice is taken regularly from appropriately qualified external advisors and professionals.
 Training is provided to staff on an ongoing basis.
 Culture and conduct initiatives.
 Cross Risk The risk that the Group and its divisions fail to maintain its commercial targets due to either internal or external factors.
+Market Risk The risk of losses in on and off-balance sheet positions arising from adverse movements in market prices.
 In support of achieving its commercial targets, ICAP works diligently with all stakeholders to identify threats and opportunities.
 Appetite: ICAP will monitor its internal and external environment in order to maintain stable and robust financial performance over the long term.
-ICAP's credit worthiness.
+ICAP does not actively take market risk.
+Where it does arise this is due to failures in our expected business processes, systems or human error.
+As such it is identified and treated as operational risk.
+Appetite: ICAP will not engage in proprietary trading or actively seek market exposure and will actively reduce any incidental market exposure resulting from its activities as soon as reasonably ICAP's credit worthiness.
 Market competition.
+Volume and complexity of trade booking.
+Market movements/ liquidity.
 Predictability of earnings - discipline is applied to existing financial performance and new business proposals.
 Maintenance of ICAP's external credit rating.
-The risk of losses in ICAP does not actively take market risk.
-Where it Volume and Monitoring and timely mitigation of on and off-balance sheet positions arising from adverse movements in market prices. does arise this is due to failures in our expected business processes, systems or human error.
-As such it is identified and treated as operational risk.
-Appetite: ICAP will not engage in proprietary trading or actively seek market exposure and will actively reduce any incidental market exposure resulting from its activities as soon as reasonably practicable. complexity of trade booking.
-Market movements/ liquidity. unmatched positions.
+Monitoring and timely mitigation of unmatched positions.
 Exposure modelling.
 Financial Risk The risk that the Group is exposed to significant losses due to adverse movements in interest and exchange rates.
 Interest rate risk from the Group's exposure to rate fluctuations on cash balances and borrowings.
 Currency translation risk arising from the conversion of foreign currency results to pound sterling for the preparation of ICAP plc's consolidated financial statements.
 Currency risk for the Group's entities arising from transactions, assets or liabilities denominated in a foreign currency for an individual entity.
 Appetite: ICAP will manage its financial risks in accordance with approved policies for the Group.
 Market rates.
 Trading volume.
 Geographic profile.
 Regulatory and working capital requirements.
 Established Group policies for the management of interest rate and currency exposures.
 Long-term debt raised with fixed rates with the option to swap to variable rates.
 Quarterly review of currency exposures and hedging levels.